Our K-6 ACE Classes

 Mr. Eric - Abacus Instructor

-Mr. Eric began learning abacus as a student here at Ace Academy and completed advanced levels of training.
+Mr. Eric began learning abacus as a student here at Ace Academy and completed up to the 10th Dan (Expert Level.)
 Because he learned the same way our students do, he understands exactly how to guide them step by step.

-"I learned abacus here when I was young, and I still use it almost every day.
-It helps me think faster and stay confident with any number problem, and that’s something I want every student to feel too."
+"I learned abacus here at ACE when I was young, and I still use it almost every day when I add up groceries, check sales, anything.
+It helps me think faster and stay confident with any number problem, which has been invaluable during my time at school.
+That’s something I want every student to feel too."

 Summer : To Be Announced Soon!